Ayfred/WeatherApplication/README.md

-# Asteroids Detector App
+# Weather App for Android

-This Android application provides real-time information about asteroids that come close to Earth.
-The data used in this application is obtained through NASA's API and is developed using Android Studio in Java.
+This is an Android application that shows weather information about a city using data from OpenWeather API.
+Users can enter the name of the city of their choice and get the current weather conditions, as well as a 5-day forecast.

 ## Features
-- Provides a list of asteroids that are currently close to Earth
-- Displays the asteroid's name, diameter, velocity, and distance from Earth
-- Provides additional details about each asteroid, including its orbit and the date of its closest approach to Earth

-## Technologies Used
-- Android Studio
-- Java
+- Displays current temperature, weather conditions, and wind speed in the selected city.
+- User-friendly interface with easy-to-use search bar for entering city names.
-- NASA's API
+- Uses OpenWeather API to retrieve up-to-date weather data.

-## Installation
+## Getting Started

-To use this application, follow these steps:
-1. Clone this repository
-2. Open the project in Android Studio
-3. Build and run the application on your Android device
+To use the Weather App, simply download the APK file from the Google Play Store and install it on your Android device.
+Once installed, open the app and enter the name of the city for which you want to view weather information.

-## Usage
+## Requirements

-1. Upon launching the application, the user is presented with a list of asteroids that are currently close to Earth
-2. The user can click on an asteroid to view more information about it
+- Android device running Android 4.4 or higher.
+- Internet connection to retrieve weather data from OpenWeather API.

 ## Credits
-This application was developed by Maxime MU.

-Data for this application is provided by NASA's API.
+This app was developed by Maxime MU using Java and the Android SDK.
+Weather data is provided by OpenWeather API.